Samuel Fraunces: Portraits

 Portrait of an Unknown Gentleman, unknown artist, oil on canvas, Fraunces Tavern Museum, New York City.
 For more than a century, this portrait was identified as depicting Samuel Fraunces.
-New evidence from 2017 argues that it depicts a member of the court of Prussian ruler Frederick the Great.
+New evidence presented in 2017 strongly suggests that it depicts a member of the court of Prussian ruler Frederick the Great.

-The oil-on-canvas portrait to the right has been exhibited at Fraunces Tavern since 1913.
+The oil-on-canvas portrait to the right was exhibited at Fraunces Tavern from 1913 to 2017.
 Purchased at auction for the Sons of the Revolution, it was unveiled at their December 4, 1913 annual meeting.
 The painting came from the collection of Anna E. Macy of Riveredge, New Jersey, and was auctioned at Merwin Sales Company, November 17, 1913.
 The auction catalogue described it as: "Artist Unknown / Colonial Period / Portrait of Samuel Fraunces / Canvas.
 Height 29in: width, 23in."
 Art forensic experts examined the portrait in October 2016, and concluded that it dated from the 18th century.

-In 2017, however, German historian Arthur Kuhle recognized the sitter in the Fraunces Tavern portrait as being the same as the unidentified sitter in a portrait titled Cavalier at the Staatliche Kunstsammlungen in Dresden, Germany.
+In 2017, however, German historian Arthur Kuhle recognized the Fraunces Tavern portrait's sitter as being the same man as the unidentified sitter in a portrait titled Cavalier at the Staatliche Kunstsammlungen in Dresden, Germany.
 Kuhle was researching Frederick the Great and his court painters, Antoine Pesne and Joachim Martin Falbe.
-He suspects that the Fraunces Tavern portrait and the Dresden portrait depict the same member of the Prussian king's royal court.
+Kuhle suspects that the Fraunces Tavern portrait and the Dresden portrait depict the same member of Frederick the Great's royal court.

 The engraving at the top of this article is based on an ink sketch that descended in the Fraunces family.
 The undated sketch is attributed to John Trumbull, signed with a cipher of his initials and inscribed: "from Fraunce [sic] of Fraunces Tavern."
 The engraving was published as an illustration in Alice Morse Earle, Stagecoach and Tavern Days (1900), page 184.
 Earle credited it as: "Sam Fraunces.
 From original drawing.
 Owned by Mrs. A. Livingston Mason, Newport, R.I."